Management Discussion and Analysis

 The Company’s Dividend Policy is to provide an attractive rate of return where the amount of dividends is adjusted to the Company’s profits in the relevant financial year, without neglecting the needs and financial soundness of the Company and without prejudice to the rights of the General Meeting of Shareholders to determine otherwise in accordance with the provisions of the Company’s Articles of Association.

-Of the total dividend for the year 2021 amounted USD 14.61 million, in accordance with the Meeting Resolution of the Directors of the Company No. 01637/1221/UIC-DIR dated December 21, 2021 and the Approval of the Board of Commissioners of The Company as stated in the Decree of the Board of Commissioners No. 01638/1221/UIC-KOM dated December 28, 2021, decided that the Company will distribute interim dividends for the year 2021 of USD 12.02 million.
-The interim dividend will be paid in Rupiah based on Bank Indonesia’s middle rate on December 21, 2021, which is IDR 14,349 per USD with a total dividend value of IDR 172.50 billion.
-Dividends are distributed to 383,331,363 shares or equivalent to IDR 450 per share.
-The interim dividend was paid on January 27, 2022.
+In the year 2025, based on the decision of the Company’s Directors Meeting No. 01178/0925/UIC-DIR dated September 8, 2025 which has been approved by the Board of Commissioners of the Company in decision No. 01179/0925/UIC-KOM dated September 26, 2025, it was decided that the Company will distribute interim dividends for the year 2025 amounted USD 5.01 million.
+The dividend was paid in Rupiah currency based on Bank Indonesia’s middle rate on September 8, 2025, which was IDR 16,438 per USD or equivalent to IDR 82.42 billion which was distributed to 383,331,363 shares or equivalent to IDR 215 per share.
+The interim dividend has been paid on October 21, 2025.

 Investor Relations